runem/web-component-analyzer/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#contributors)

+## ➤ How does this tool analyze my components?

+This tool extract information about your components by looking at your code directly and by looking at your JSDoc comments.

+**Code**: Web Component Analyzer supports multiple libraries.
+[Click here](https://github.com/runem/web-component-analyzer/blob/master/ANALYZE.md) for an overview of how each library is analyzed.

+**JSDoc**: Read next section to learn more about how JSDoc is analyzed.

 ## ➤ API

-You can also use the underlying functionality of this tool if you don't want to use the CLI.
+You can also directly use the underlying functionality of this tool if you don't want to use the CLI.
 Web Component Analyzer analyzes Typescript source files, so you will have to include the Typescript parser.
 Here are some examples of how to use the API.

 ### Analyze Typescript source file